Columbia ISA

 120Hz refresh rate: A set running at this rate takes the normal 60 images per second from the video signal and creates an intermediate image between every pair to create 120 images per second.
 This increase in refresh rate can help reduce motion blurring in LCD TVs.

-* HDMI: This is a digital connection, so it delivers the image data exactly as the player or set-top box sends it.
-HDMI can also carry sound--eliminating the need for extra cables--and it may let you control more than one device with a single click of the remote.
-The newest version of HDMI is 1.4, which adds more features such as the ability to carry a network connection, but it is not yet available on many devices (HDMI 1.3).
+The newest version of HDMI is 2.1, which adds more features such as the ability to carry a network connection.
 HDMI is definitely the connection of choice, as it gives you the most accurate transfer of the image data, and it also supports the HDCP copy-protection features that can help guarantee that you get the best-quality image from your source.

-One note: HDMI cables do not have to cost very much.
+Note: HDMI cables do not have to cost very much.
 A $12 cable bought on the Internet is likely to perform just as well as a $120 cable purchased in some stores.
 Try a cheap cable first, and if it works, you're done.
 If it doesn't, you can then try a more expensive cable to see if it solves the problem.

 * Component video: This connection uses three separate RCA connectors, marked red, green, and blue for video.
-An analog connection, it can handle 1080p signals, but it cannot carry the HDCP copy-protection signal required for some devices.
+An analog connection, it can handle up to 1080p signals, but it cannot carry the HDCP copy-protection signal required for some devices.
 In theory, it may not be as good as a digital connection--especially over a long distance--but you're not likely to notice the difference.
 It requires an analog audio connection (white, red RCA cables).

 * VGA: This refers to the d-Sub 15 connector that computers use to make an analog connection to a display.
 In many ways, it's similar to the component video connection.
 Often it's the easiest way to link a computer to your HDTV.
 This connection can handle up to 1080p resolution HD.

 In addition to those three connectors, you are also likely to find two others: S-Video and composite video.
 They can carry only standard-definition video images, typically from older devices such as a DVD player, a camcorder, or a VCR.
-Depending on how you set your HDTV, it can scale standard-def images up to HD (interpolation).
+Depending on how you set your TV, it can scale standard-def images up to HD (interpolation).

 * Composite video: This is a single RCA plug, typically yellow.
 Cables with this plug often also have the standard red and white RCA plugs for stereo audio channels.
+Some TVs use a small 3.5mm multi port which combines the yellow, white and red connections.
+Usually it is yellow in color, the size of a headphone jack.

 USB Ports: Today your TV needs a computer style USB port to transfer data into the TV for updates and user data.
-Samsung is now not including a printed user manual with newer HDTVs but opting instead to put the manual on a USB thumb drive included with the TV.
-You load the manual from the USB drive and view on-screen.

 Automatic brightness control: This function will adjust the brightness of your set's image depending on the amount of light in the room; it can be a significant power-saving feature.